bespinian/blog/content/posts/git-the-important-parts/index.md

 #### Mentally sketch your own solution first

 Wrapping your head around someone else’s work can be quite daunting.
 A good way to achieve this is by mentally sketching your own solution to the problem at hand before starting the review.
 You can then use your mental sketch to guide you through the review and check for specific changes which you would expect to see or not to see.
-For example when reviewing a pull request described as “Allow users to enter their birthday in their profile” your mental sketch would include the profile screen receiving a new date chooser, the profile API receiving a new date field and the profile database table receiving a new date column.
+For example, when reviewing a pull request described as “Allow users to enter their birthday in their profile” your mental sketch would include the profile screen receiving a new date chooser, the profile API receiving a new date field and the profile database table receiving a new date column.
 Seeing a change in the shopping cart API would be unexpected and would lead you to ask the author for an explanation.

-Apart from having a mental sketch of the expected solution there are a number of further guidelines you should stick to when reviewing a pull request:
+Apart from having a mental sketch of the expected solution, there are a number of further guidelines you should stick to when reviewing a pull request:

 #### Be constructive

 The first one is pretty obvious: be constructive!
 For every issue you spot, you should not just point out that problem, but you should have a better solution ready to propose to the author.
 Also, you should always remember that you are reviewing code and not the person who wrote it.
-Hence, your comments should address weaknesses in the code not in the author.
+Hence, your comments should address weaknesses in the code, not in the author.

 #### Be more than a linter